Philip Lawrence (songwriter): Bruno Mars and the Hooligans

 Their third album, 24k Magic (2016) marked the group's first album with the new songwriting and production team Shampoo, Press & Curl, consisting of Lawrence, Mars and Christopher Brody Brown.
 This has been the most successful album of the franchise, and swept the 2018 Grammy Awards, taking home wins for Album of the Year, Record of the Year, Song of the Year, Best R&B Song, Best R&B Album and Best R&B Performance.
 Along with their success at the Grammy Awards, the group also completed their most successful world tour to date, the 24k Magic World Tour, which has grossed more than $350 million worldwide.

 In early 2018, Lawrence left the 24K Magic World Tour due to "an injury"., however was later confirmed on 26 June 2020, that he left as his wife had discovered he had been cheating on her.

 He did not return to the tour, choosing to focus instead on his other creative and business endeavors, leaving the Hooligans behind.
 In 2022, however, he did rejoin the Hooligans onstage during their mid-October concerts at Allianz Stadium.
+In 2026, Lawrence confirmed that he would not partake in The Romantic Tour, citing his recent marriage and wanting to spend more time with his children.

 Lawrence has written music for Jingle Jangle: A Christmas Journey (2020).